Grade Curve Calculator

 • The calculator will automatically adjust your grades according to the curve.

-• You can click on the Reset/Clear button to enter new values.
+• You can click on the 'Reset' button to enter new values.

 Now, read the following section to get an understanding of how this calculator works.
 It describes each method and calculates it using some real-world data.